The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes: Nonparametric Identification

-Under Assumption \ref{assump3}, the treatment $A$ has no variation, so the conditional independence $ A \indep (Y^0, Y^1) \mid G=0$ holds naturally.
-Thus, Assumption \ref{assump3} is a special case of Assumption \ref{assump1}(i) for the target population.
-On the dataset $G = 0$, we can straightforwardly identify $\P(Y^0 = a \mid G=0)$.
-Moreover, we can apply Theorem \ref{prop1} to identify the conditional potential outcome distribution (i.e., $\pi_{b \mid a}$ for $a,b=0, 1$), from the $m$ experimental datasets.
-These together lead to the identification of the joint distribution on the target population $ \P(Y^1=b, Y^0 = a \mid G=0) = \pi_{b|a} \cdot \P(Y^0 = a \mid G=0)$.
-This is summarized as follows.
+\bcol{\begin{example}[Generalization to a control-only target population] Consider a simple random sample from the target population with only control units (denoted by $G = 0$).
+In the control-only dataset, we can straightforwardly identify $\P(Y^0 = a \mid G=0)$.
+Moreover,applying Theorem \ref{prop1} allows us to identify $\pi_{b \mid a}$ for $a,b=0, 1$ from the $m$ trials.
+Taken together, these results yield identification of the joint distribution in the control-only target population: $ \P(Y^0 = a, Y^1=b \mid G=0) = \pi_{b|a} \cdot \P(Y^0 = a \mid G=0)$. \end{example}}